 An additional substantial research project takes up the current issue of Title IX, sexual harassment, and higher education.
 In a content analysis of 250 college and university sexual harassment policies, I demonstrate how and why different kinds of colleges and universities address and incorporate compliance with Title IX in their formal student sexual harassment policies.
 I find that, contrary to the predictions of the symbolic compliance literature, small liberal arts colleges are more likely to demonstrate compliance in their formal sexual harassment policies.
-This article is under review at Sociological Forum.
+This article is forthcoming at Sociological Forum.

 I have also published research on the intellectual development of the theoretical concept of institutional logics (published in the Oxford Research Encyclopedia of Business and Management) and the gender dynamics of the western literary canon (published in Gender Issues).